 Oscar Wilde (1854-1900) was a playwright-essayist and novelist.
 He was highly criticized in Victorian England for his flamboyance and eccentricity.
 At a time when men were expected to be serious and sober, Wilde shocked people by daring to be different.
 While studying at Oxford University, Wilde would walk through the streets with a lobster on a leash.

-So the lesson from history is, even though others may ridicule you for your weirdness, you should be proud of your differences.
-Our world doesn’t need more conformists; we need unique individuals who make this world a more creative, more just and more beautiful place.
+So the lesson from history is that even though others may ridicule you for your weirdness, you should be proud of your differences.
+Our world doesn’t need more conformists; we need unique individuals who make this world a more creative, more just, and more beautiful place.

 So, never be ashamed of your quirky characteristics: embrace your weirdness and be wonderfully and unashamedly your best, weird, kooky self.

 - Mary Seacole https://eric.ed.gov